The last death eaters

 -I hear they have a Defense Against the Dark Arts section.
 They might appreciate your expertise. »

 -In a joke shop?
 Why would they sell Defense Against the Dark Arts devices in a joke shop?
-That makes no sense! » he exclaimed.
-But he was intrigued by the information.
+That makes no sense! » He was intrigued by the information.

 -And who would they sell their devices to?
 Children?
 I dare hope not! »